 Each year MPW sets a budget for academic awards, based on anticipated fee income.
-The values of scholarships normally range from 10-40% of tuition fees.
+The values of scholarships normally range from 10-40% of tuition fees (except for the Woodward Scholarship, which in exceptional circumstances can be a single full-fees award).

-- Academic scholarships: awarded to students who are able to demonstrate excellent general all-round academic ability or outstanding ability in a particular subject area. - Creative and performing arts scholarships: awarded to students who are able to demonstrate excellence in art, drama or music.
+- Academic scholarships: awarded to students who are able to demonstrate excellent general all-round academic ability or outstanding ability in a particular subject area. - Creative and performing arts scholarships: awarded to students who are able to demonstrate excellence in art, drama or music. - The Woodward Scholarship: named in honour of Robert Woodward, one of the founders of MPW, and awarded to one or more exceptional student(s) studying English Literature as one of their subjects at A level.